a-shine/niab-automated-phenotyping/README.md

 |--------------|-------------|
 | `Active_Learning/MC_Uncertainty` | `Base_Training/Fully_Corrected` dataset mentioned above with the addition of the 10 images that introduced the most MC dropout uncertainty. |
 | 3 sets of  `Active_Learning/Random_XX` | `Base_Training/Fully_Corrected` dataset mentioned above with the addition of 10 images picked at random throughout the remaining dataset. |

+A portion of the annotated dataset has been reserved to benchmark model performance and is found in the `Test/` directory.

 ## Installation and usage